mhsdeveloper/psc-full/install/install.md

 	php ./configure-wp-step1.php

 Login to Wordpress and go to the "Tools" menu, "Network Setup".
-You can follow the instructions for creating a network OR run the this command, which will do it for you:
+Enter the information and click "Install".
+After that, you can follow the instructions for creating a network that Wordpress provides OR run the this command, which will do it for you:

 	cd /psc/www/html/
 	php ./configure-wp-step2.php